 The Charter is open to all market participants and is designed as a working document to address the practical challenges that participants in the Asia Pacific face.
 The Charter is applicable to IOIs on trades in APAC markets and the firms who agree to the Charter are expected to:

 - Apply the procedures and behaviours documented in the Charter and expect counterparties who have signed the Charter to do the same, pursuant to any further guidance indicated in the Due Diligence Questionnaire (available upon request).

 - Expected to have appropriate internal policies, monitoring and supervision in place in order to comply with the practices noted in the APAC Equities IOI Charter, and appropriately train relevant staff on its content.

 - The industry organizations listed above may periodically engage with stakeholders to determine whether further clarifications are required.

-The following list of firms agree in principle with the contents of the Asia Pacific Equities IOI Charter and are working to implement and align their procedures, behaviours, and internal policies with the Charter subject to the additional guidance in the Due Diligence Questionnaire (available from each member firm on request) and below disclaimer.
+The following list of firms agree in principle with the contents of the Asia Pacific Equities IOI Charter and are operating their practices, behaviors, and internal policies around IOIs in accordance with the Charter subject to the additional guidance in the Due Diligence Questionnaire (available from each member firm on request) and below disclaimer.

-If you have any questions regarding the Asia Pacific Equities IOI Charter, or would like to be included on this list, please email Lyndon Chao, Head of Equities, at email@example.com.
+If you have any questions regarding the Asia Pacific Equities IOI Charter, or would like to be included on this list, please email email@example.com.